 Each year, the Philanthropy Committee reviews grant applications and awards monetary grants to local non-profit organizations.
 In 2016-2017, $44,801 was awarded.
 Organizations who wish to apply for a grant in 2018 may check back here or wait for a mailing in mid-January, 2018.

 Grant applications are mailed to local organizations in mid- to late January.
 Completed applications must be returned to the Philanthropy Committee by the middle of March.
 The Philanthropy Committee reviews requests and presents its recommendations to WCI members for approval at the May General Meeting.
-The application form for 2018 will be available online here in January, 2018.
+The application form for 2018 is now available by clicking 2018 Grant Application.

 Each spring, the Education Committee reviews scholarship applications and awards grants to deserving local undergraduate college students.
 In 2016-2017, 21-$1000 scholarships and 1-$2000 scholarship were awarded to deserving students in the 211 and 220 school districts.
-Applications for the 2018 scholarship will be available here online in January, 2018.
+Applications for the 2018 scholarship will be available by clicking 2018 WCI Scholarship Application.
 Applications will also available at local high school counselor offices and at Harper College beginning in mid-January, 2018.

 Make a Difference Day